fs-webcomponents/fs-elements/README.md

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg)](https://beta.webcomponents.org/collection/fs-webcomponents/fs-elements)

-FamilySearch web components are a library of [Polymer](https://www.polymer-project.org/1.0/) elements that use the [FamilySearch API](https://familysearch.org/developers/) to display data from the FamilySearch Family Tree.
+FamilySearch web components is a library of [Polymer](https://www.polymer-project.org/1.0/) elements that use the [FamilySearch API](https://familysearch.org/developers/) to display data from the FamilySearch Family Tree.